greyatom-school/the-minerva-project/FEWD/sprint_6/6.2 Testing in React/Assessment - Concept Quiz.md

         a.
 The mock function is called twice.
         b.
 The first argument of the first call to the function was 0.
         c.
 The first argument of the second call to the function was 1.
-[Correct answer]

 <br />

 8. Enzyme help us get access to its own properties and state as well as its children props in order to run our assertions. - True or False?

         a.
 True.
-[Correct answer]
         b.
 False.

 <br />